How To Talk About Estate Planning with Your Family

 Take breaks if anyone show signs of stress

-Rather than pushing through, take those signals as a cue for everyone to take a break, relax, reflect and perhaps do some independent research.
+Rather than pushing through, recognize those signals as a cue for everyone to take a break, relax, reflect and perhaps do some independent research.

 If an encounter is especially awkward, consider consulting with estate planning professionals before restarting the discussion.

-Hopefully, a thoughtful pause will give everyone a chance to parse through difficult issues — and that can help you see your estate plan through rather than watching it stall out.
+Hopefully, a thoughtful pause will give everyone a chance to parse through difficult issues — and that can help you see your estate plan through, instead of letting it stall out.

-» Tip: If you find yourself in an estate-planning conversation, are asked to serve in the role of trustee or executor and are uncomfortable with the role, speak up so that your family member can explore other options.
+» Tip: If you find yourself in an estate-planning conversation, and you are asked to serve in the role of trustee or executor and you are uncomfortable with the role, speak up so that your family member can explore other options.

 Similarly, if you have significant assets and feel pressured by a family member to make estate planning decisions that run counter to your interests, goals or desires, be sure to set and hold firm boundaries.
 Note, too, that pressure exerted upon any elder by a relative or stranger to make financial or estate decisions against their will is, in fact, a form of financial exploitation.3 (Again, an estate planning professional can be of assistance if you find yourself navigating this type of situation.)